-There is two way to launch an activity: - from a selection of Series contained in a Vector - from a activity wizard from a selection of Series contained in a Vector:
+There is two way to launch an activity: - from a selection of Series contained in a Vector - from a activity wizard from the activity wizard:

 The service ::activities::action::SActivityLauncher allows to launch an activity from a selection of Series.
 Its role is to create the specific Activity associated with the selected data.
 The Series are contained in a ::fwData::Vector that can be filled by the user on clicking on the Series selection widget (::uiMedDataQt::editor::SSelector)